kaidez/kaidez.com/_drafts/2014-08-23-revlon-pro-brands.md

 I applied a custom feature-detect based on one of these pre-written pieces of code: [the ECMAScript 5.1 array feature-detects](https://github.com/Modernizr/Modernizr/blob/master/feature-detects/es5/array.js "See Modernizer's ES5 feature-detect polyfill").
 I then placed it in a file called `forEachTest.js`.

-The code that [the ECMAScript 5.1 array feature-detects](https://github.com/Modernizr/Modernizr/blob/master/feature-detects/es5/array.js "See Modernizer's ES5 feature-detect polyfill").
-I then placed it in a file called `forEachPolyfill.js`.
+The code that [the ECMAScript 5.1 array feature-detects](https://github.com/Modernizr/Modernizr/blob/master/feature-detects/es5/array.js "See Modernizer's ES5 feature-detect polyfill")...it went into the above-mentioned `forEachPolyfill.js`.

-The code that actually tested for the existence of `forEach` went into a file called `forEachTest.js`
+The code that tests for the existence of `forEach` goes into a file called `forEachTest.js`.
+The code that actually runs the `jQuery.animate()` scroll code with the help of `forEach` goes into a file called `app.js`.

+__forEachTest.js__
 {% prism javascript %}
 /*
  * Make Modernizr test for 'Array.prototype.forEach' so it can work